penzboti/.config/readme.md

 # info
 - these are my cross-platform configs.
+## linux configs
-- my linux config is fully in nix, and that is a different repo.
+- fully in nix, and that is a different repo.
   - hyprland; hyprpaper; hyprlock in nix-config (still a todo)
   - waybar config is a separate repo, bc its a fork (that would also be a nix only thing)
-- zed was untouched for at least half a year atp

-# todo
+## static configs
+- since, i'm not using them, they practically won't change
+- so just not symlinked
-- vscode config
+- zed & vscode

+# ideas to include
-- nushell if i like it
+- nushell, if i like it
+- powershell (not very cross-platform is it (but then fish??))
+- godot
+- visual studio & jetbrains IDES (intellij)